 Typical employers include:

 The public sector covers a range of organisations.
 The term generally refers to bodies that provide services to the public, although this does not necessarily have to be within the public sector.

 Public services are typically funded through taxation, and work relates to the balancing of costs rather than the maximisation of profits.

 Chartered public finance accountants are employed by large private sector organisations and in industry and commerce.
-Some work for accountancy firms, which provide services to a wide range of public sector organisations, such as healthcare bodies, charities and local and central government.
-The 'Big Four' are:
+Some work for accountancy firms, which provide services to a range of public sector organisations, such as healthcare bodies, charities and local and central government.
+The 'big four' are:

 There are also a growing number of opportunities to work for specialist accountancy and management consultancy partnerships.
 These provide a range of advisory, consultative and audit services for the public sector.
 Some chartered public finance accountants with a good level of experience set up in private practice.

 Recruitment agencies sometimes handle vacancies for qualified and part-qualified applicants.
 These include: